 One site, many devices: a case for responsive design

-Responsive design has become easier and easier to implement over the years, thanks to the growing availability of responsive themes and templates in content management systems such as WordPress and Squarespace, and website builders such as Zoho Sites, Wix, and Weebly.
+Responsive design has become easier and easier to implement over the years, thanks to the growing availability of responsive themes and templates in website builders such as Zoho Sites, WordPress, Squarespace, Wix, and Weebly.
 While it won’t offer you as much control as adaptive design does, it takes less time and energy to build and maintain, thanks to these evolving technologies.

 That’s why responsive design remains such a popular option.
 Developers, web designers, and business owners without much experience will find this design strategy much easier to work with than mobile-dedicated and adaptive design.
 What’s more, responsive design works particularly well for businesses that find there are only minor differences in user intent between their mobile and desktop users.

 In other words, their site users want the same options on their smartphones as they have on their desktops.
 Because, in the end, it’s all about your user.

 The online retail shop Skinny Ties exemplifies a solid responsive design strategy.
 Their homepage on a laptop looks like this:

 Indeed, as we resized our browser screen on our laptop, the page elements rearranged themselves to fit the smaller screen size (notice how the “Popular” category now sits beneath the other two categories):

 Now here’s what Skinny Ties’ homepage looks like on mobile: